-The low-end figures for the Agni family are commonly reported.
+7The low-end figures for the Agni family are commonly reported.
 The high-end figures are more uncertain.
 In the case of Agni-3, the high-end figures may relate to later Agni models or even to the Surya.
-Surya lengths are approximations based on the lengths of the PSLV and CSLV missile attacks.
+Surya lengths are approximations based on the lengths of the PSLV and even to the Surya.
+Surya lengths are approximations based on the lengths of the PSLV and GSLV missile stages.

-GSLV missile stages.